stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Health checks (often custom HTTP endpoints) help orchestrators, like Kubernetes, perform automated actions to maintain overall system health.
 These can be a simple HTTP route that returns meaningful values, or a command that can be executed from within the container.

+If the health check function is not configured, a pod cannot detect service exceptions or automatically restart the service to restore it.
+This results in a situation where the pod status is normal but the service in the pod is abnormal.

 ### How?

 Add `health` endpoint to your application; which can be used for liveness and readiness probes; they could be separate endpoints as well based on the need.